jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ## Review
 This implementation is close to how I resolved class names with my [Parser](#interpreter-grammar-and-Parser-revisited).
 When we added a new functional class, we added a static blocked registration.
 It was in C++, so registration happened automatically at start up.
 When the parser encountered an identifier for the class, the Prototype Repository would find the registered breeder and return a copy of it.

+# Prototype Use Case
+The next blog will feature a Prototype Use Case (TBD).

+# When Not to Use Prototype
+Prototype is not a default choice.
+If your system has a closed set of types, changes infrequently, or prioritizes simplicity over extensibility, a Factory or Builder will usually be clearer and easier to reason about.
+Prototype earns its complexity only when the cost of change dominates the cost of indirection.

 # Summary
 Prototype is not about cloning objects; it is about **decoupling object acquisition from concrete class knowledge**.
 By allowing objects to create other objects of their own kind, Prototype eliminates the need for centralized creation logic that must be updated as systems evolve.